Armenians violated ceasefire 47 times within a day

-Armenian armed forces fired on the positions of Azerbaijani units located in Kohnagishlag village of Aghstafa region from the positions located in Paravakar village of Ijevan region.
-In addition, the positions of Azerbaijani units located in Alibayli village of Tovuz region took fire from the positions located in Aygepar village of Berd region.

-The positions of Azerbaijan Armed Forces underwent fire from the positions located near Talish, Tapgaragoyunlu villages of Goranboy region, Yarimja, Chilaburt, Chayli, Giziloba villages of Tartar region, Javahirli, Garagashli, Shikhlar, Shirvanli, Novruzlu, Kangarli, Marzili villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Gorgan, Ashaghi Seyidahmadli, Ashaghi Abdurrahmanli villages of Fizuli region, Mehdili of Jabrail region, as well as, at the unnamed heights in Goygol, Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijan Armed Forces underwent fire from the positions located near Chilaburt, Goyarkh, Chayli villages of Tartar region, Shuraabad, Ssarijali, Kangarli, Javahirli, Shikhlar, Bash Garvand, Novruzlu, Yusifjanli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Gorgan, Garakhanbayli, Ashaghi Seyidahmadli, Ashaghi Veysalli villages of Fizuli region, Mehdili of Jabrail, as well as at the unnamed heights in Goranboy, Khojavand and Fizuli regions.

 The enemy was silenced by retaliatory fire.